Doris Eaton Travis

 Doris Eaton Travis (March 14, 1904 – May 11, 2010) was an American dancer, stage and film actress, dance instructor, owner and manager, writer, and rancher, who was the last surviving Ziegfeld Girl, a troupe of acclaimed chorus girls who performed as members in the Broadway theatrical revues of the Ziegfeld Follies.

 She began performing onstage as a young child, and along with her siblings, she was one of The Seven Little Eatons, an extended family of show-business performers.
 She made her Broadway debut in stage production at age 13, and a year later she was cast as a member of the famed Ziegfeld Follies—the youngest ever cast in the show.
-She continued to perform in stage productions and silent films throughout the 1920s and early 1930s.
+She continued to perform in stage productions and silent films in the 1920s and early 1930s.

-When her career in stage and screen declined, Travis started a second career as an dance instructor for the Arthur Murray Studios and was a local television personality in Detroit.
+When her career in stage and screen declined, Travis started a second career as a dance instructor for the Arthur Murray Studios and was a local television personality in Detroit.
 Her association with Arthur Murray lasted for three decades, during which time she rose through the ranks to own and manage a chain of nearly twenty schools.
-After retiring from her career with Arthur Murray, she went on to manage a horse ranch with her husband and returned to school, eventually earning several degrees.
+After retiring from her career with Arthur Murray, she managed a horse ranch with her husband and returned to school, eventually earning several degrees.

-Travis was featured in several books and documentaries about the Ziegfeld Follies years and her other stage endeavors.
-Travis had also returned to the stage as a featured performer in benefit performances.
+Travis was featured in several books and documentaries about the Ziegfeld Follies years, and her other stage endeavours.
+Travis also returned to the stage as a featured performer in benefit performances.
 She died at the age of 106 in 2010, a month after her last performance.